Slawomir Gromadzki

 As we discussed, Jesus endured two separate scourgings.
 Most victims only received one.

-Hypovolemic Shock: The massive loss of blood from the “mercy” scourging followed by the “executioner’s” scourging put Jesus in a state of advanced shock before He even reached the cross.
+Hypovolemic Shock: The massive loss of blood from the two scourgings put Jesus in a state of a shock before He even reached the cross.

-Physical Exhaustion: He had been awake for over 24 hours, subjected to multiple trials, mocked, beaten, and forced to carry a heavy crossbeam (patibulum) until He collapsed.
+Physical Exhaustion: He had been awake for over 24 hours, subjected to seven trials, constantly mocked, beaten, and forced to carry a heavy crossbeam (patibulum) under which He collapsed three times.
 Most prisoners arrived at the cross with more physical “reserve” than Jesus had left.

-Ellen White emphasizes that physical torture was not what ultimately killed Jesus.
-She argues that the mental and spiritual agony of bearing the sins of the world caused a physical rupture of His heart.
+However, Ellen White emphasises that physical torture was not what ultimately killed Jesus.
+She argues that the mental and spiritual agony of bearing the sins of the world caused a physical rupture of His heart:

 “But it was not the spear thrust, it was not the pain of the cross, that caused the death of Jesus.
 That cry, uttered ‘with a loud voice‘ (Matthew 27:46, 50), at the moment of death, the stream of blood and water that flowed from His side, declared that He died of a broken heart.
 His heart was broken by mental anguish.
 He was slain by the sin of the world.”
 (The Desire of Ages, p.
 772)